 MBA Refinance Index increases

-Mortgage refinance applications, as measured by the MBA (Mortgage Bankers Association) Refinance Index, rose 16% from 1,827 to 2,117 for the week ending February 5.
+Mortgage refinance applications, as measured by the MBA (Mortgage Bankers Association) Refinance Index, fell 2.3% from 2,104 to 2,056 for the week ending March 4.
 Since mid-2013, refinances have been dropping dramatically.
 Homeowners with home equity have already refinanced.
 Those left with high rates are underwater.
-However, there has been a slight rebound because rates came back down.
+However, there was a slight rebound because rates came back down.

-The MBA reported that the share of refinance applications rose to 61.2%.
+The MBA reported that the share of refinance applications fell to 56.7%.
 Mortgage bankers were worried about the impact of the Fed’s rate hikes.
 They were surprised by the gift of a bond market rally.
-The hike should have raised mortgage rates and slowed refinance activity.
+The hike should have raised mortgage rates and slowed the refinance activity.
 Slowing refinance activity is negative for originators including Wells Fargo (WFC) and JPMorgan Chase (JPM).
-Instead the ten-year bond yield fell by 63 basis points since the Fed hiked rates in December.
+Instead, the ten-year bond yield fell by 63 basis points since the Fed hiked rates in December.